Types of Shock Testing Machines

 Mechanical Shock Machines

-“Mechanical shock machine” is a generic title for a system without a closed-loop controller that excites the table a product is mounted to.
-Examples of mechanical shock machines are drop-shock machines, lightweight shock machines, medium-weight shock machines, a Hopkinson bar, and other mechanical systems designed to excite a transient pulse of a defined shape into a product.
+“Mechanical shock machine” is a generic title for a system without a closed-loop controller that excites the table to which the DUT is mounted.
+Mechanical shock machines include mechanical systems designed to excite a DUT with a transient pulse of a defined shape.

-The pulse shape, duration, and amplitude of a mechanical shock machine can be changed by adjusting the speed of the machine’s movement or the impact of the movement on the product.
+The pulse shape, duration, and amplitude of a mechanical shock machine can be changed by adjusting the speed of the machine’s movement or the impact of its movement on the DUT.

 Larger Mechanical Shock Machines

-Lightweight and medium-weight shock testing machines were first developed by the United States Navy.
-With these shock machines, a pendulum hammer is driven into the stationary table a product is mounted to.
-The requirements for “shipboard machinery, equipment, systems and structures”—including the requirements for test machines—are defined in MIL-S-901D.
+The United States Navy first developed lightweight and medium-weight shock testing machines.
+These machines drive a pendulum hammer into the stationary table to which a DUT is mounted.
+MIL-S-901D defines the requirements for “shipboard machinery, equipment, systems and structures,” including the requirements for test machines.

-A floating shock platform is used for oversized products.
-The platform requires a barge floating in a quarry or lake and explosive charges to generate different shock levels.
+Test engineers use a floating shock platform for oversized DUTs.
+The platform necessitates a barge floating in a quarry or lake and explosive charges to generate different shock levels.

-Drop shock machines use the rapid deceleration of a product to generate the classical shock pulses determined by a test standard.
-A drop shock machine consists of a table-mounted on two parallel columns which, after being raised to a pre-calculated height, drops to the “ground” (see Figure 1.6.)
-In this context, the ground is a reaction mass that absorbs some of the shock in order to prevent unwanted contact with the actual ground.
+Drop shock machines use the rapid deceleration of a DUT to generate the classical shock pulse defined by the test specification.
+A drop shock machine consists of a table mounted to two parallel columns.
+The machine raises the table to a pre-calculated height and then drops it to the “ground.”
+In this context, the ground is a reaction mass that absorbs some of the shock to prevent unwanted contact with the actual ground.

-During a free-fall drop shock test, the product is mounted to the table.
-The amplitude of acceleration and the shape of the shock pulse is determined by two factors: the height from which the product is dropped, and the material placed on the surface of the impact.
-The height determines the overall peak acceleration; the higher the height, the greater the acceleration when the product strikes the reaction mass.
+For a free-fall drop shock test, the DUT is mounted to the table of a drop shock machine.
+The acceleration and the shape of the shock pulse is determined by two factors: the height from which the DUT is dropped, and the material on the impact surface.
+The height determines the overall peak acceleration.
+The higher the height, the greater the acceleration when the DUT strikes the reaction mass.

-When a machine is not tall enough to generate the desired amount of acceleration through the force of gravity, elastic bands or pneumatic cylinders can be added to increase the velocity of the impact with the programmer.
-The programmer is placed on top of the reaction mass where the falling table will impact.
-The dynamic response of the programmer determines the shape of the pulse.
+When a machine is not tall enough to generate the desired amount of acceleration through the force of gravity, elastic bands or pneumatic cylinders can be added to increase the velocity of impact with the programmer.
+The programmer is situated on the reaction mass at the location where the falling table impacts.
+The dynamic response of the programmer determines the pulse shape.

 Free-fall drop shock testing machines